IsakTheHacker/c-p3d-samples/README.md

 C++ sample to C++.
 The code has been ported up to Lesson 14 (15 uses DirectGUI; see note #9 above).
 The documentaion has not been ported;
 instead, I have created addenda for C++, in the form of README.md files, [displayable by Github](Panda3DTutorial.io).
-The progress of that is lagging, and only goes up to 11.
+Now if only Github would display the important bits (i.e., the README) on top, instead of on bottom, that would be swell.
+Why do all the sites do this?

 ### square